BIO2022 - Evolutionary Ecology

 On completion of this unit students will be able to:

-- Describe the principles of systematically classifying organic diversity;
+- Describe the principles of speciation, species concepts and systematically classifying organic diversity;

 - Synthesise and communicate scientific principles and information underlying evolution in oral and/or written formats.